zrkrlc/confab/README.md

 ;                  :about     "Was I a good Bing?"}}
 ```

 Like in sequences, constant values will be left intact.
-Thus, aside from the single exception involving `[<keyword> <options-map>]` pairs above, **Confab is designed to mirror the shape of your data**.
+Thus, **Confab is designed to mirror the shape of your data**.

 See [Modules](#Modules) for the available keywords and the options they accept.